NCReborn/ncrbot/README.md

 - **Automated Restarts:**
   The provided GitHub Actions workflow triggers a server restart on push (see `.github/workflows/main.yml`).
   Requires `PTERODACTYL_API_KEY` and `SERVER_ID` as GitHub secrets/variables.

 ---

+## FAQ / Troubleshooting

+**Q: My slash commands don't show up!**
+A: Make sure you ran `node deploy-commands.js` and that your bot has the `applications.commands` scope and correct permissions.

+**Q: I get errors about missing environment variables.**
+A: Check `.env` and make sure all required values are present.

+**Q: The bot doesn't update channels or reply to commands.**
+A: Verify your bot token, channel IDs, and that your bot user has permission to manage channels and post in the target channels.

+**Q: How do I update dependencies?**
+A: Run `npm install` to update as per `package.json`.

+---